DAC098/thoughts_server/README.md

 The clients are responsible for the UI not the server.

-the structure of the directory containing the templates must have:
+All files with the extension `.hbs` in the specified directory will be loaded into the template system for the server.
+Some files will be required as they are specifically called for by the server and are listed below:

 ```
 page/
     index.hbs
+email/
+    verify_email.text.hbs
+    verify_email.html.hbs
 ```

 ### File Storage